 Section 2.
 In order to reaffirm commitment to the Honor System, the student shall write out in full and sign the following pledge on all quizzes, examinations, papers, and other assignments, as appropriate: "I hereby declare upon my word of honor that I have neither given nor received unauthorized help on this work."
 By writing and signing this statement, the student affirms his or her promise to uphold the Honor Pledge.
 This pledge verifies that the work submitted is the student's own and has been done in accordance with the requirements set forth by the instructor.

 Section 3.
-Organizational and Procedural Appendices for both the Fredericksburg and Stafford campuses are attached to this Constitution.
-The Appendices provide organizational and procedural requirements for the effective operation of the Honor System.
-These requirements are tailored specifically to the respective student bodies and their missions.
+An organizational Appendix is attached to this Constitution.
+The Appendix provides organizational and procedural requirements for the effective operation of the Honor System.

 Article II: Organization